Hammamet Tunisia Travel Guide

 Learning a few basic phrases has respect and greatly enriches your interactions.

 Postal services are available through local post offices (`La Poste Tunisienne`).
 They are reliable for international mail.
 Purchase stamps in post offices.
-For online translation, download offline packs before your trip.
+For online translation, download offline packages before your trip.

 Understand local business hours and schedules to arrange your activities effectively.

-Banks generally open Monday to Friday, with shorter hours during summer and Ramadan.
+Banks generally open Monday to Friday, with shorter opening times during summer and Ramadan.

 Many shops operate with a split shift: morning and late afternoon, with a midday break.